-The high-grade copper and precious metal enriched VMS mineralization intersected by TVD001 compares favourably with the metal tenor encountered at the Terakimti and Mayshehagne discoveries, and marks the third significant VMS discovery made at Harvest.
+The high-grade copper and precious metal enriched VMS mineralization intersected at VTEM09 compares favourably with the metal tenor encountered at the Terakimti and Mayshehagne discoveries, and marks the third significant VMS discovery made at Harvest.
 This drill intersection discovery at VTEM09 continues to highlight the base and precious metal endowment of this region of the Arabian Nubian Shield.

 Drilling at Mayshehagne, approximately three kilometres south of Terakimti, has defined a high grade VMS lense over 120 metres strike/plunge, remaining open down down plunge, hosted in a sequence of mafic volcanic rocks with abundant jasperiodal cherts.
 The discovery adds potential to the project as it proves the presence of a significant new VMS trend.

 The Mayshehagne target was identified as a strong bedrock EM conductor from an airborne survey conducted in 2006.
 Mapping and surface geochemical sampling by EAM has defined a mineralized zone over a strike of 170 metres that includes several gossans, magnetic ironstone chert, chert breccia, barite and malachite, hosted in carbonate-altered mafic volcanic rocks..
 Results from rock-chip sampling returned high-grade assay values ranging from 0.07% to 14% copper, 0.11 to 13.2 grams per tonne gold, up to 56 grams per tonne silver, 0.03% to 1.9% zinc and up to 1.7% lead.